Here Are The 26 Best Quality RV Brands You Need To Know About

 Class A RVs are the traditional motorhomes that you think of when you picture the category.

 On top of this bare chassis, coach manufacturers build their version of a house on wheels.

-I consider 5 manufacturers to offer top rated fifth wheels, out of the 13 North American manufacturers we list.
+I consider five manufacturers to offer top-rated fifth wheels out of the 13 North American manufacturers we list.

 Following are the best Class A motorhome manufacturers, in no particular order:

 Newmar has been making RVs since the late '60s and knows what they are doing.